Wake Forest acceptance rate – General introduction

 Wake Forest acceptance rate trends

 Are you seeing different Wake Forest acceptance rates listed on different websites?
 College acceptance rates change from year to year, but they generally hover around the same number.
-For example, the college acceptance rate for Cornell is generally listed as 10%, but the average acceptance rate for Cornell over the past 10 years has been 12%, and the acceptance rate for 2021-22 was 9%.
+For example, the college acceptance rate for Cornell is generally listed as 10%, but the average acceptance rate for Cornell over the past 10 years has been 12%, and the acceptance rate in recent years was closer to 9%.

 Moreover, the Covid-19 pandemic has caused acceptance rates at elite universities like Wake Forest to decrease.
 Due to the increase in holistic admissions and test-optional policies, more students are likely emboldened to apply to selective universities.
 As the number of applicants goes up, the Wake Forest enrollment number stays consistent.
 So, the Wake Forest acceptance rate gets smaller and smaller.
 If you are choosing to apply test optional and foregoing Wake Forest SAT requirements, pay even closer attention to meeting other metrics like Wake Forest GPA requirements and supplemental essays in your application.